The United Nations Office for Project Services (UNOPS)

 UNOPS, the European Investment Bank and Montenegro join forces to enhance education for thousands of students

-UNOPS partners with the European Investment Bank (EIB) and the government of Montenegro to enhance the country's education sector and improve learning conditions for around 11,500 students across Montenegro.
+A partnership between UNOPS, the European Investment Bank (EIB) and the government of Montenegro will enhance the country's education sector and improve learning conditions for around 11,500 students across Montenegro.

 The initiative is supported by EIB Global, the development arm of the European Investment Bank, which is providing €20.3 million in funding.
 This includes an €18 million loan to the Montenegrin government for nationwide school renovations and digitalization efforts, complemented by a €2.3 million grant for UNOPS to provide essential technical support.
 The agreements were formally signed today at EIB headquarters in Luxembourg.